FutureMarkRwanda/BA_Notes/Networking/done/IP_Addressing_and_Routing_Notes.md

 Router# ping 2003:DB0:AAAA:B::2
 ```

-Scenario: A network admin configures IPv6 on a router to enable communication between PCs in subnets 2003:DB0:AAAA:A::/64 and 2003:DB0:AAAA:B::/64.
+A network admin configures IPv6 on a router to enable communication between PCs in subnets 2003:DB0:AAAA:A::/64 and 2003:DB0:AAAA:B::/64.

 ---